pramsey/pramsey.github.io/_posts/2021-05-04-indexes-and-queries.md

 ## Searching Lon/Lat Geometry

 This is the hard one.
 It is quite common for users to load geographic data into the "geometry" column type.
-So the database understands them as planar while their units (longitude and latitude) are in fact **angular**.
+So the database understands them as planar (that's what the geometry column type is for!) while their units (longitude and latitude) are in fact **angular**.

 There are benefits to staying in the geometry column type:

 * There are far more functions native to geometry, so you can avoid a lot of casting.
 * If you are mostly working with planar queries you can get better performance from 2D functions.

-However, there's a huge downside: questions that expect metric answers or metric parameters won't work.
+However, there's a huge downside: questions that expect metric answers or metric parameters can't be answered.
 [ST_Distance()](http://postgis.net/docs/ST_Distance.html) between two geometry objects with lon/lat coordinates will return an answer in... "degrees"?
 Not really an answer that makes any sense, as cartesian math on anglar coordinates returns **garbage**.

 So, how to get around this conundrum?
 First, the system has to recognize the conundrum!